Foreign Policy Watch: India-Pakistan

 Need for the treaty

-• Since then, the Foreign ministries of both countries had been negotiating to reach an understanding towards the control of nuclear weapons.
+• Since then, the Foreign ministries of both countries have been negotiating to reach an understanding towards the control of nuclear weapons.

 Significance of the agreement

-• The treaty barred its signatories to carry out a surprise attack (or to assist foreign power to attack) on each other’s nuclear installations and facilities.
+• The treaty barred its signatories from carrying out a surprise attack (or to assist foreign powers to attack) on each other’s nuclear installations and facilities.

 • The treaty provides a confidence-building security measure environment.